philanc/ple/README.md

 - crude undo/redo functions
 - multiple buffers (but just one window at a time for the moment)
 - read, write, save files.
+- simple macro recording and playing (a la emacs)
 - a minimal help command (F1 or ^X^H - give a short description of the basic bindings)

-At the moment, the complete editor is 37KB.
+At the moment, the complete editor is 39KB.
 It has been tested on xterm, rxvt and the Linux console.

 As they say, *it works on my PC...*